 Listen to your customers

 Not every crisis is front page news.
-But every crisis can negatively impact your business metrics.
+But every crisis can negatively impact your bottom line.

 Listening closely to your customers complaints can affect your KPI, for example, sales levels or churn.
 Many people will give you insights on what to improve and how to develop your product.
 Your job is to look for the insights and decide whether to include them in your product development or not.

 You can use media monitoring to look for suggestions left online.

 Or you can talk to your customers.
 Asking them questions about the experience with your brand is a goldmine of knowledge.

 How to make a crisis communication plan?